didierchifan/punctoranj/README.md

 5. Add a Commit Message and click Commit Button
 6. In terminal push the new branch - git push origin branchname
 7. Once you pushed the branch go to github and create a Pull Request using your branch to Main Branch
+8. After the apporoval of the pull request is completed and merged, go back to VS Code and checkout (switch branch) to main Branch
+9. Once you are on main branch run git pull origin main in order to have the updated version on the main branch